Getting Started with Panopto

 Screenshot of the Settings page of a Panopto video.
 The Folder options area is displayed with the the Edit button hiighlighted.

 4. The Folder option will change to a drop-down menu.
-If you want to move the video into your personal Panopto folder, choose the My Folder option from the drop-down list.
+If you want to move the video into your personal Panopto folder, choose the My Folder option, or a sub-folder therein from the drop-down list.
 If you want to move it somewhere else, you can type the name of the folder directly in the drop-down field to search for it.

 5. Click Save when finished.